HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 # Windows 11 Drag & Drop to the Taskbar (Fix)

 This program fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
-In the best case, such a simple and basic functionality will return to Windows 11 in October 2022 (or never).
+In the best case, such a simple and basic functionality will return to Windows 11 in October 2022.
 For now, we have to use workarounds in the OS that was supposed to "empower our productivity".

+**UPDATE:** Windows 11 22H2 (build 22621 and 22622, released in September 2022) restores the drag & drop functionality natively, so this program is not longer needed.
+To learn how to update your Windows 11, please [visit this page](https://www.microsoft.com/software-download/windows11).
+You can still use this program if you're running an older version of Windows 11.
+In case you have troubles removing it, please read [#issue 81](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/issues/81).

 Windows11DragAndDropToTaskbarFix works with the new Windows 11 taskbar and does not require nasty changes like `UndockingDisabled` or restoration of the `classic taskbar`.
 It doesn't change any system registry keys (except autostart for itself when manually configured) and does not inject any DLLs to other processes, so it's a very portable solution.
 This program will not interrupt further windows updates as it doesn't change any system files.
 It's an independent C++ process that does all the job.